westernflyer/ek80/README.md

 ### Calculate Sv

-This would calculate Sv from the results of the previous step and put it in `~/Data/ek80/Sv_zarr`:
+The following would calculate Sv from the results of the previous step and put it in `~/Data/ek80/Sv_zarr`:

 ```shell
 python3 -m calc_sv ~/Data/ek80/Sv_zarr/*.zarr